akoyamp/geopolrisk-py/docs/methods.rst

 - ``period`` (list): List of years to calculate GeoPolRisk for.
 - ``country`` (list): List of ISO 3-digit country codes.
 - ``rawmaterial`` (list): List of raw materials to evaluate.
 - ``region_dict`` (dict): Optional.
 A dictionary of custom regions.
 Keys are region names, values are lists of ISO 3-digit country codes.
-See the ``regions`` function in ``utils.py`` for more details.
+See the ``regions`` function in :ref:`utils.py` for more details.

 Returns:

 - ``DataFrame``: A DataFrame containing the GeoPolRisk scores and CFs for each raw material, country, and year.
   The DataFrame includes columns for raw material, country, year, GeoPolRisk score, CF, and weighted trade average (WTA).
-  See the references section for details on the DataFrame structure.
+  See the :ref:`References` section for details on the DataFrame structure.